babel/website/_posts/2017-01-23-upgrade-guide.md

 var { ...y, b } = { a: 1};
 ```

-> Flow AST changes
+> AST changes

-These changes are most probably not affecting you if you use babel.
-They will only affect you if you use our parser Babylon directly and it's output.
+These changes only affect other tools such as Babel plugins.

 * Flow: Node renamed from `ExistentialTypeParam` to `ExistsTypeAnnotation`
 * Flow: Node renamed from `NumericLiteralTypeAnnotation` to `NumberLiteralTypeAnnotation`
 * Flow: New node `Variance` which replaces the string value of the `variance` field on several nodes (be more specific here)

-> `ForAwaitStatement` has been removed
+> Node `ForAwaitStatement` has been removed

 An `await` property is defined instead.